 The x86 has a small number (8) of general-purpose registers; the other modern processors have far more.
 (PPC, MIPS, and Alpha each have 32; ia64 has 128.)

 The x86 uses the stack to pass function parameters; the others use registers.

 The x86 forgives access to unaligned data, silently fixing up the misalignment.
 The others raise a misalignment exception, which can optionally be emulated by the supervisor at an amazingly huge performance penalty.

 The x86 has variable-sized instructions.
 The others use fixed-sized instructions.
 (PPC, MIPS, and Alpha each have fixed-sized 32-bit instructions; ia64 has fixed-sized 41-bit instructions.
 Yes, 41-bit instructions.)

 The x86 has a strict memory model, where external memory access matches the order in which memory accesses are issued by the code stream.
 The others have weak memory models, requiring explicit memory barriers to ensure that issues to the bus are made (and completed) in a specific order.

-The x86 supports atomic load-modify-store operations.
+The x86 supports single-instruction atomic load-modify-store operations.
 None of the others do.